The Top 5 Games of Allen Iverson’s Career

 BuySideSports is reader supported.
 When you click on product links we may earn a commission.

-The Philadelphia 76ers made Allen Iverson the first overall pick of the 1996 NBA Draft.
-Other than the Class of ’84, which featured the likes of Michael Jordan, Hakeem Olajuwon, Charles Barkley, and John Stockton, the 1996 draft class was arguably the best in NBA history.
+The Philadelphia 76ers made Allen Iverson the first overall pick of the 1996 NBA Draft, one of the best drafts in history.
 The 1996 group included Marcus Camby, Shareef Abdur-Rahim, Ray Allen, Kobe Bryant, Steve Nash, and Jermaine O’Neal.

-A.I. went on to become an 11-time NBA All-Star and four-time NBA scoring champion.
+Iverson went on to become an 11-time NBA All-Star and four-time NBA scoring champion.
 He was also the NBA’s MVP in 2001.
 The Naismith Memorial Basketball Hall of Fame enshrined Iverson – a bona fide legend – in 2016.
+We’ve put together a list of the greatest games of Allen Iverson’s career.

 Game #1: February 12th, 2005 Sixers vs. Magic: A.I.
 Torches Orlando for a Career-High 60 Points